pearlspho/cakeofdoom/design_spec.md

  **Player Styles**

  These will be defined in code and should include at least:
- - logical: plays maximising chances of winning
+ - _logical_: plays maximising chances of winning
- - casual: some randomness in decisions, but behaves logically for critical decisions
+ - _casual_: some randomness in decisions, but behaves logically for critical decisions
- - saboteur: enjoys playing disasters and taking from others, plays to revenge
+ - _saboteur_: enjoys playing disasters and taking from others, plays to revenge
- - cake hog: focuses on cakes and 'saving up', instead of interactions
+ - _cake hog_: focuses on cakes and 'saving up', instead of interactions

  **Output**